 People who work in high-risk situations are demonstrably instructed to use the Last Minute Risk Assessment in order to start the work safely.
 The instruction can be found on the Chemelot internet.
-This instruction is also provided by the Day Officer and signed on the security chart or in the safety card.
+This instruction is also provided by the Day Officer and signed on the safety card.
 A list of LMRA instructors is available with the Duty Officer and the BCC SHE&S department.

-The BCC SHE&S department can provide a train-the-trainer course upon request2.
+The BCC SHE&S department can provide a train-the-trainer course upon request.